-General William Roy's map of Scotland shows the countryside as it was in the mid-18th century, with narrow strip-field cultivation using the rig-and-
+General William Roy's map of Scotland shows the countryside as it was in the mid-18th century, with narrow strip-field cultivation using the rig-andfurrow system (see p.
+23).
+However, this was an era of agricultural 'improvement', during which strip-fields were being combined and enclosed by hedges or stone dykes.

 The landowning families of central Scotland did not all endure the buffetings of political events in the 17th and 18th centuries.
 Sometimes land and titles were forfeit to the Crown, to be bought up by new proprietors.
 The Livingstons of Callendar and of Kilsyth lost their lands.
 Nouveaux riches merchants and industrialists arrived on the scene.
 Sir Lawrence Dundas of Kerse (1712-81), 'The Nabob of the North', who had made a very considerable fortune as a contractor supplying the British army, first in Scotland then on the Continent during the Seven Years War (1756-63), came to own swathes of land along the Wall's course between Bo'ness and Castlecary.
-In 1783 a copper merchant, William Forbes, bought the one-time Livingston estate at Callendar.
+In 1783 a copper merchant, William Forbes, bought the onetime Livingston estate at Callendar.

 The central belt of Scotland was found to harbour, below its surface, vast reserves of iron ore and coal.
 A group of entrepreneurs initiated the development of the Carron Ironworks to the north of Falkirk.
-Communities established to house workers engaged in the new industries included 'New Camelon, which hath lately been reared up',44 and Laurieston east of Falkirk, named after Sir Lawrence Dundas.
-Laurieston overlay the Wall; one street mirrors its alignment.45
+Communities established to house workers engaged in the new industries included 'New Camelon, which hath lately been reared up', and Laurieston east of Falkirk, named after Sir Lawrence Dundas.
+Laurieston overlay the Wall; one street mirrors its alignment.